web3bindings/prototype/protocol-example/protocol/README.md

 # Protocol - Smart Contracts
-## Description
 A simple DAO protocol which consists of:
 - DAOs
   - Members
   - ReputationProposals

-The entity hierarchy above is a semantic representation of the contract protocol which consists of:
+The entity graph above is a semantic representation of the contract protocol which consists of:

 **`Avatar`** - The public facing "head" address of your DAO.
 This address will be stored in the `DAO.address` entity property.
 **`DAONetwork`** - A "Contract as a Service" which manages our network of DAOs.
 This will be the root datasource of our subgraph.
 Getting a list of all DAOs is possible via the `DAOs` entity list, which queries the subgraph like so `{ daos { address } }`.
 Additionally this contract is where proposals are created.